onzfonz/comp227/src/content/2/en/part2c.md

 Add to the view showing the data of a single country, the weather report for the capital of that country.
 There are dozens of providers for weather data.
 One suggested API is [https://openweathermap.org](https://openweathermap.org).
-Note that it might take some minutes until a generated API key is valid.
+Notice that it might take some minutes until a generated API key is valid.

 ![weather report added feature](../../images/2/19x.png)